List of DC Animated Universe characters: Batman-related characters

-Batwoman: Kathy Kane
+Batwoman (Kathy Kane)

-Kathy Kane the original Silver age Batwoman could not appear as one of the three women to don the costume of Batwoman in the animated movie Batman: Mystery of the Batwoman.
-According to the featurette included in the DVD release, Alan Burnett explains they had intended to use the name “Kathy Kane” but were asked to change it by DC Comics, thanks to some morally gray actions on the part of the movie Batwoman.
+Kathy Kane, the original Silver Age Batwoman, could not appear as one of the three women to don the costume of Batwoman in Batman: Mystery of the Batwoman.
+According to the featurette included in the DVD release, Alan Burnett explains they had intended to use the name "Kathy Kane" but were asked to change it by DC Comics, thanks to some morally gray actions on the part of the movie Batwoman.
 This resulted in the character of Kathy Duquesne being created for the show.
-However, not much later, the a new Batwoman debuted in the new DC continuity being portrayed as a lesbian.
-The movie however features a near identical character named Sonya Alcana.
+However, not much later, a new Batwoman debuted in the new DC continuity, being portrayed as a lesbian.
+The film features a near-identical character named Sonia Alcana.

 Black Lightning

 Black Lightning could not appear within the shows due to DC Comics' refusal to pay royalties to his creator, Tony Isabella.
 This resulted in the character Black Vulcan being created for the show Super Friends.
-The character Juice is a pastiche of Black Vulcan, and "Soul Power" in Static Shock is also a pastiche Black Lightning.
+The character Juice is a pastiche of Black Vulcan, and Soul Power in Static Shock is also a pastiche of Black Lightning.

 This also affected the characters connected to Black Lightning and also created by Isabella.
 The original idea for "Double Date" was for Tobias Whale to be the man who murdered Huntress's parents.
 He was replaced with a villain called Steven Mandragora, whose last name was later used for the man who arranged their deaths in the comic book Huntress: Year One.